Is ZEJULA Right for You?

 ZEJULA offers more time without your cancer recurring, regardless of BRCA status1

 One of the ways ZEJULA was studied was by looking at information gathered during the clinical trial about how long women lived without progression.
-One analysis estimated the likelihood of progression during specific time points, such as 2 years after beginning therapy.
+One analysis estimated the likelihood of the progression during specific time points, such as 2 years after beginning therapy.
 This estimated how likely it was that women participating in the study were still receiving ZEJULA or placebo at 2 years.*2,3

 After 2 years of treatment with ZEJULA, it was estimated that†